- Report

 This report dives into the impacts COVID has had on young people’s music consumption, how they are discovering new music now, and the platforms that are emerging as go-to spaces for music listening and marketing.

-Download the full report for insights on:
+Download the full report for further insights

 - How the pandemic has shifted young consumers' listening habits